 Volume caps limit how fast you build.
 Recovery weeks limit how long you build before backing off.

-During a recovery week, your volume drops to 60-70% of your recent training load.
+During a recovery week, your volume drops well below your recent training load.
 Intensity drops too.
 The purpose isn’t to stop training — it’s to give your body the time it needs to consolidate the adaptations from the previous build cycle.

 This is where the actual fitness improvement happens.
 Banister’s foundational work on the fitness-fatigue model showed that training produces both a fitness signal and a fatigue signal.
 During build weeks, fatigue accumulates alongside fitness.
 During recovery weeks, fatigue dissipates faster than fitness — so when you return to full volume, you’re genuinely fitter than when you started the cycle.